 Or, skip the squares and turn them into muffins instead.

-Wrap leftover cornbread in plastic wrap and store it at room temperature for up to 3 days.
+Wrap leftovers in plastic wrap and store it at room temperature for up to 3 days.
 For best results, double wrap the cornbread by first wrapping in plastic wrap and then placing it in a large ziplock bag.
 This bread can also be frozen.
-To thaw the cornbread, let it sit in the refrigerator overnight.
+To thaw, let it sit in the refrigerator overnight.
 Thawed cornbread should be eaten within 3 days.